10 Beachside Boltholes for 2026 with Sea Views

 Why Sea Views Make a Coastal Break Feel So Much Better

-A sea view doesn’t just look good in photos – it changes how your break feels.
-There’s a reason people are drawn to water.
+A sea view doesn’t just look good in the photos – it changes how your break feels.
+There’s a reason people are drawn to the water.
 Watching the sea helps you slow down, gives you something calming to focus on, and brings an instant sense of escapism that’s hard to recreate elsewhere.

 Sea-view stays tend to encourage: